ioccc-src/winner/faq.md

     jparse foo.json
 ```

-If the tool shows `valid JSON` then the document is valid JSON; otherwise it'll
+If the tool exits 0 then the document is valid JSON; otherwise it'll
 show an error message.
-If you don't want to see any output unless it is invalid
-you can specify the `-q` option to `jparse`.
-In that case an exit code of 0
-indicates the JSON is valid.

 If you want to see more information about the parsing you can increase the
 verbosity with the `-v` option.
 For instance: